jina/refactoring/exercise/buttons-exercise/README.md

 * make the old CSS classes into IDs and edit the JavaScript to use IDs instead of classes, if it's doing that (medium difficultly)
 * refactor the IDs into a consistent naming scheme and edit the JavaScript (preferred, but most difficult)

-Now you can remove the old classnames from your CSS.
+Now you can remove the old class names from your CSS.

 #### Step 6: Apply Variables